2025 LPGA of Japan Tour

-The 2025 LPGA of Japan Tour is the 57th season of the LPGA of Japan Tour, the professional golf tour for women operated by the Japan Ladies Professional Golfers' Association.
+The 2025 LPGA of Japan Tour was the 57th season of the LPGA of Japan Tour, the professional golf tour for women operated by the Japan Ladies Professional Golfers' Association.

+Leading money winner was Shuri Sakuma with ¥227,285,959.
+She also won the Mercedes Ranking, had the lowest scoring average and finished most often (19 times) inside the top-10.

 Schedule

 The results of the season are given in the table below.
 "Date" is the end date of the tournament.
 The number in parentheses after winners' names shows the player's total number wins in official money individual events on the LPGA of Japan Tour, including that event.